Loading...

 • Supports powerful tools like Spark, Hadoop, etc.

-• Reduces cost of processing large data
+• Reduces the cost of processing extensive data

 • Allows to provide as much capacity quickly and easily